ouspg/CryptoCourse/6.Diffie-Hellman-Merkle/README.md

 **We have a base for coding in Python that you could continue for easier implementation, see [diffie_hellman.py](diffie_hellman.py).**

 During the implementation, use *safe* DH parameters.
-For private keys of Bob and Alice, select a prime *p* where (p – 1) / 2 is also prime and that p is large enough.
+For private keys of Bob and Alice, select a prime which is large enough.

-However, you can select any generator *g* as base and public prime *p* (as long as it is long enough) as modulo.
+You should select generator *g* (consider performance) as base and public modulus p as a safe prime when number p = 2q + 1, where q is also prime.

 Established key is used on symmetric encryption with AES-CBC on this case.

 **Task 1.2.** Explain shortly how selection of *g* and modulo *p* can affect for eavesdropping.

-**Task 1.3.** How have modern systems (e.g. TLS) further solved this problem?
+**Task 1.3.** How have modern systems (e.g. TLS) further solved MitM problem?

 > Include source code and possible references.
 Answer the questions.